 Every year, there’s one day that all Leiden residents look forward to, Leidens Ontzet (Relief of Leiden).
-Every year on October 3rd, people treat themselves to a city-wide party full of food, games, carnival rides, and most importantly: alcohol!
+On October 3rd, people treat themselves to a city-wide party full of food, games, carnival rides, and, most importantly: alcohol! 🍻

-From my own experience, I can tell it is truly the most beautiful day of the year.
-For the people who don’t know what I’m talking about, I will explain this exceptional phenomenon to you and clarify some crazy scenes you might see on this day.
+It is truly the most beautiful day of the year.
+For the people who don’t know what we’re talking about, we’ll explain this exceptional phenomenon to you and clarify some crazy scenes you might see on this day.

 The history of Leidens Ontzet

-A pretty long time ago, the Dutch were at war with the Spaniards in the so-called Eighty Years War (1568-1648).
-Like all wars during this time, this war was about religion, independence, and power.
+A pretty long time ago, the Dutch were at war with the Spaniards in the Eighty Years War (1568-1648).
+Like all wars during this time, this was about religion, independence, and power.

-The rule of the Spaniards, Catholic King Philip II, was a repressive old crook that didn’t want the Dutch to be independent.
-This was obviously ridiculous, and so they legitimately rebelled against this paella-creep.
+The ruler of the Spaniards, Catholic King Philip II, was a repressive old crook who didn’t want the Dutch to be independent.
+This was obviously ridiculous, and so the Dutchies rebelled against him.

 The city of Leiden was attacked by the Spaniards for the first time in October 1573.
 However, under the guidance of Francisco de Valdez, they were distracted by Lodewijk van Nassau’s Dutch army.

-On October 3, 1574, the siege came to an end, because of William of Orange’s genius plan.
+On October 3, 1574, the siege came to an end because of Willem van Oranje’s genius plan.
 He decided to flood the surrounding areas of Leiden by making holes into the dykes of Holland to expel the Spaniards.

 The people came out of their houses to see if the Spaniards were really gone.
 The only thing the Spaniards left was a porridge pot with hutspot (mashed potato and vegetable dish), while the Watergeuzen brought herring with white bread into the city.

 Did you know?
-William of Orange proposed to establish the first university in the Netherlands as a reward for defeating the Spanish.
+Willem van Oranje proposed to establish the first university in the Netherlands as a reward for defeating the Spanish.
 In 1575, Leiden University was inaugurated in the Pieterskerk.

 You may be asking yourself: is Dutch food even a thing?
 Yes, it actually is!

 While the holiday technically starts on October 3rd, most people actually begin the festivities on the night of October 2nd.
-On this night, Leiden people eat hutspot (a dish of mashed potatoes and vegetables) and then they go out on the town for drinking and debauchery!
+On this night, Leiden people eat hutspot (a dish of mashed potatoes and vegetables), then go out on the town for drinking and debauchery.

 When you wake up from your hangover on the morning of October 3rd, you can make your way to the Waag for FREE herring and white bread. 😋